 Your money, your choice

-Naturally the subjective merit of fan tokens differ from one fan to another.
-At the end of the day it’s up to the fan to weigh up the pros and cons in order to make an informed decision.
-It’s vital to ask the pertinent questions; are sports clubs and teams exploiting their fans’ devout support for fiscal gain?
+Naturally, the subjective merit of fan tokens differs from one fan to another.
+At the end of the day, it’s up to the fan to weigh up the pros and cons in order to make an informed decision.
+It’s vital to ask the pertinent questions; Are sports clubs and teams exploiting their fans’ devout support for fiscal gain?
 And are you willing to play along or not?